LoginRadius/apidocs/database/supportdocs/docs/authentication/concepts/progressive-profiling.md

 ### JavaScript Deployment

-The following are the sequential steps to deploy the passwordless feature using the LoginRadius JavaScript Libraries:
+The following are the sequential steps to deploy the Progressive Profiling feature using the LoginRadius JavaScript Libraries:

 **Step 1:** Include the LoginRadius JavaScript Libraries, as explained below: